databricks/terraform-databricks-examples/examples/adb-overwatch/README.md

 # Deploying Overwatch on Azure Databricks

-This project contains Terraform code used to deploy the different required modules by Overwatch
+This example contains Terraform code used to deploy Overwatch using the [adb-overwatch module](../../modules/adb-overwatch)

 ## Module content

 This code uses the [multi-workspace deployment of Overwatch](https://databrickslabs.github.io/overwatch/deployoverwatch/cloudinfra/azure/#reference-architecturehttps://databrickslabs.github.io/overwatch/deployoverwatch/cloudinfra/azure/#reference-architecture).
-Overwatch runs in a dedicated Azure Databricks workspace, and monitors the specified workspaces in the config file `adb-overwatch/config/overwatch_deployment_config.csv`.
+Overwatch runs in a dedicated Azure Databricks workspace, and monitors the specified workspaces in the config file `modules/adb-overwatch/config/overwatch_deployment_config.csv`.

 It covers the following modules :